-Arrangements shall be made prior to camp with a local Pediatric Oncology Program for routine services (laboratory) or Emergency Medical Services (Emergency care, pediatric and adult inpatient care, diagnostic radiology and laboratory services).
-A copy of every camper's Health Information Forms will be kept on hand at all times, including off site activities, in the event they are needed to deliver appropriate health care.
+Arrangements shall be made prior to camping with a local Pediatric Oncology Program for routine services (laboratory) or Emergency Medical Services (Emergency care, pediatric and adult inpatient care, diagnostic radiology, and laboratory services).
+A copy of every camper's Health Information Forms will be kept on hand, including off-site activities, if needed to deliver appropriate health care.

-I. Medical Procedures for Trips Away From Camp
+I. Medical Procedures for Trips Away from Camp

-Procedures for medical emergencies will be in written form and reviewed by the nurse with each staff member responsible for carrying them out.
+Procedures for medical emergencies will be in written form and reviewed by the nurse, with each staff member responsible for carrying them out.
 A copy of each camper's medical history form and parent authorization form will accompany any camper on trips away from the main camp.
 The Medical Director will establish procedures for dispensing medications while the camper is away from the main campsite.
-A medical staff member will accompany any group with activities away from the campsite which is out of radio contact of the main camp.
+A medical staff member will accompany any group with activities away from the campsite out of radio contact with the main camp.
 If access to EMS is 20 minutes or less, a person will have nationally accredited first aid and CPR training.
 If EMS services are 20 minutes away, a registered nurse or licensed physician or nurse practitioner will accompany the group.